Nopzen/pi.cluster.local/README.md

 ## Special thanks

 I would like to give a special thanks to [Alex Ellis](https://twitter.com/alexellisuk) To have created a ton of great blog posts about k3s and pi clustering.
-He is a really nice guy, and really passionate about k3s and tolling for k3s, most of the tools above a created by Alex.
+He is a really nice guy, and really passionate about k3s and tooling for k3s, most of the tools above a created by Alex.